China key suspect in U.S. satellite hacks: commission

-WASHINGTON At least two U.S. environment-monitoring satellites were interfered with four or more times in 2007 and 2008 via a ground station in Norway, and China's military is a prime suspect, a draft report to Congress said.
+WASHINGTON At least two U.S. government civilian satellites were interfered with four or more times in 2007 and 2008 via a ground station in Norway, and China's military is a prime suspect, a draft of a report to Congress said.

-The U.S.-China Economic and Security Review Commission, which reported the interference, said the events had not actually been traced to China.
-It said it was citing them "because the techniques appear consistent with authoritative Chinese military writings" that have advocated disabling satellite control facilities in any conflict.
+The U.S.-China Economic and Security Review Commission, which reported the interference, said it was "consistent with PLA doctrine," Larry Wortzel, one of the 12 commissioners, told Reuters on Friday.
+PLA is short for China's People's Liberation Army.

+Wortzel, a retired U.S. Army colonel and former military attache in China, cautioned that commissioners cannot be sure that the activity in question can be linked to China.

 Pinpointing responsibility for a cyberattack can be extremely difficult.
 Hackers typically mask their tracks by routing intrusions through computers on multiple continents and may make an attack appear to come from a third country.

-The commission said its account was based largely on a May 12 U.S. Air Force briefing for the 12-member commission, which was set up by Congress in 2000 to report on U.S.-China trade's national security implications.
+The commission's account is based largely on a May 12 U.S. Air Force briefing for the commission, which was set up by Congress in 2000 to report on the national security implications of U.S.-China trade.
 Its final 2011 report is due to be sent to lawmakers on November 16.

-The satellites cited in the report are used for climate and terrain monitoring by the National Aeronautics and Space Administration and the U.S. Geological Survey.
+The events at issue have not been traced to China but are being cited "because the techniques appear consistent with authoritative Chinese military writings" that have advocated disabling satellite control facilities in any conflict, the report said.

+But Kongsberg Satellite Services, the Norwegian company that owns and operates the ground station said to have been penetrated by hackers, said it had no indication of the reported interference.

 A NASA-managed Terra AM-1 earth observation satellite was similarly interfered with for two minutes or more on June 20, 2008, and at least nine minutes on October 22, 2008, it said.

-The department is increasing the resilience of U.S. assets in space and is improving "the ability to operate in a degraded environment," among other precautions, said Army Lieutenant Colonel James Gregory, a Pentagon spokesman.

-Degraded environment refers to any compromise of the U.S. military's sophisticated high-tech digital networks.

-Hackers appear to have worked through Svalbard Satellite Station, or SvalSat, in Spitsbergen, Norway, which routinely connects to the Internet to transfer data, the commission's draft added in an excerpt provided to Reuters.
+Hackers appear to have gained access through Svalbard Satellite Station, or SvalSat, in Spitsbergen, Norway, which routinely connects to the Internet to transfer data, the draft added in an excerpt provided to Reuters.

 Located about 750 miles/1,200 km from the North Pole, SvalSat is well-placed to communicate with satellites in polar orbit, the report said.